Adarsh Kumar – Senior Rural Development Specialist-Agriculture Global Practice The World Bank

 Based on the request from the government of Sri Lanka, the government of India accorded sanction for a project to empower women of Eastern Province by imparting vocational training.
 A memorandum of understanding was signed between the Indian and Sri Lankan governments in 2010 to implement the project.
 The project includes setting up the training centers including installation of equipment and providing training to 800 Master Trainers from Sri Lanka.
 The project is expected to benefit about 50,000 women-especially war widows to get training in vocational trades which would help them to earn a livelihood.
 The Project proposes to impart training in seven vocational trades: textiles and garments, surface ornamentation, agro food processing, computers, enterprise development, solar lantern, and rain water harvesting.
 The project has already generated tremendous response from the women of the Eastern Province and would have a trickling effect on the lives of women across the Northern Province as and when the training reaches them.

-Vivek Pandit – Senior Partner and Director, McKinsey & Co
+Vivek Pandit – Senior Partner and Director at McKinsey & Company

 Leadership project/venture: St. Judes Child Care Centers, Mumbai